kyma-project/cli/README.md

 # Kyma CLI

+> [!WARNING]
+> The Kyma CLI version `v2`, with all commands available within this version, is deprecated.
+We've started designing the `v3` commands that will be first released within the `alpha` command group.
+> Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## Overview

 Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
 It provides a set of commands and flags you can use to: